luizpvas/luizpvas.github.io/posts/04_controllers_and_views.md

         new.html.erb
 ```

 All those abstractions look like they're about the same feature, don't they?
-Why do we insist in putting them so far apart from each other?

-### Controllers and views next to each other
+### Tweaking Rails

 Rails provides the method [`prepend_view_path`](https://api.rubyonrails.org/v7.0/classes/ActionView/ViewPaths/ClassMethods.html#method-i-prepend_view_path) that adds a lookup path for templates.
-You can use it to place your templates right next to the controller that renders them - or wherever makes more sense for your app.
+You can use it to place your templates right next to the controller that renders them.

 ```ruby
 class ApplicationController < ActionController::Base